pingcap/tidb-operator/en/restore-from-s3.md

 ---
-title: Restore Data from S3-Compatible Storage
+title: Restore Data from S3-Compatible Storage Using Loader
 summary: Learn how to restore data from the S3-compatible storage.
 category: how-to
 ---

-# Restore Data from S3-Compatible Storage
+# Restore Data from S3-Compatible Storage Using Loader

 This document describes how to restore the TiDB cluster data backed up using TiDB Operator in Kubernetes.
 For the underlying implementation, [`loader`](https://pingcap.com/docs/v3.0/reference/tools/loader) is used to perform the restoration.